Fit as a Mama Bear

 How do you perform paused reps?

 Imagine a squat: lower down from a standing position into the bottom of a squat.
 Pause for three full seconds.
-While you're pausing, thinking of maintaining the best form possible, keeping the knees from caving, making sure the back is in a good position.
+While you're pausing, thinking of maintaining the best form possible, keeping the knees from caving, and making sure the back is in a good position.
 After three seconds, push up through the feet back towards the starting position.
 That would be one repetition.

-More Fitness Tips For Moms
+More Fitness Tips For Busy Moms

 • Woman laying on floor with one knee bent and other in a hamstring stretch.